 - Step 7: Regular Maintenance

-Finally, to prevent future leaks, make sure to regularly maintain your ball valve by cleaning, inspecting, and lubricating as necessary.
+Finally, to prevent future leaks, regularly maintain your ball valve by cleaning, inspecting, and lubricating as necessary.

 Remember always to follow safety guidelines when performing any maintenance or repair work.
 If the leak continues after you’ve attempted to fix it, it may be time to call in a professional.